Linrena/Cloud-Bank/README.md

 Register at [LinuxONE Communinity Cloud](https://developer.ibm.com/linuxone/registration-ubuntu/) for a trial account.

-## Scenario One: WordPress and MariaDB
+## Scenario One: Use Docker images from Docker hub to run your workloads on LinuxONE

 We will start off with everyone's favorite demo: an installation of WordPress.